Mini-Grant Award Application

 • Direct monetary benefit through gift cards are not considered an eligible use of mini-grant funding.

-• Faculty or staff tuition support including conferences toward degree completion or professional certifications are ineligible.
+• Faculty or staff tuition or conference registrations are ineligible.

-• Personal classroom software or technology (a single license or individual laptop) will not be considered.
+• Personal classroom software or technology (such as a single license or individual laptop) will not be considered.

 • While not fully ineligible, requests to supply food or marketing materials to classes or programs are not often funded.